netmex/sqrip-woocommerce/README.txt

 4. Invoice amounts must be in CHF or EUR.

 = Privacy =
-- The data transmitted to sqrip for the purpose of creating the QR invoice (e.g. payer, amount) will be deleted immediately after delivery of the file.
+- The data transmitted to sqrip for the purpose of creating the QR invoice (e.g. payer, amount) will be deleted within a defined period.
 - On https://api.sqrip.ch each production/delivery is recorded in a logbook with date/time, origin (e.g. WooCommerce), API key called and product delivered.

 == Frequently Asked Questions ==